Osteoarthritis and Inflammation: Exploring a Possible Link

 Though the disorder is most common in older people, it can develop in anyone if a joint is malformed or injured.
 Research indicates that the majority of people in North America will have some degree of osteoarthritis by the time they are seventy.
 Not everyone will experience every symptom of the disorder.
 For many people, however, osteoarthritis is a painful disease.
 It can also be disabling.

 The synovial joint is the most common type of joint in our body and is the site of osteoarthritis development.

 A joint is a region where two bones meet.
 The type of cartilage that covers the ends of the bones is known as hyaline cartilage.
 It's a stiff but flexible material that is very slippery and allows bones to move over each other smoothly with low friction.
 If this cartilage gradually disappears, as it does in osteoarthritis, the ends of the bones will rub together.

 The cartilage in a joint is sometimes known as articular cartilage.
 The body may form extra bone in a joint that lacks this cartilage.
 The extra bone may form irregular projections called bone spurs or osteophytes.
 Pieces of bone spurs may break off and be trapped in the joint, along with broken bits of cartilage.
-It's thought that the pieces of cartilage and/or the bits of bone sometimes irritate the membrane that lines the joint capsule, causing inflammation.
+It's thought that the pieces of cartilage and/or the bits of bone sometimes irritate the membrane that lines the joint capsule, or the synovium, causing inflammation.
 There are additional theories to explain why the joint lining may become inflamed, however.

 Possible Symptoms of OA